WOHL ILFORD JEWISH PRIMARY SCHOOL – DEPRIVATION PUPIL PREMIUM

 2

 Senior leadership focus on pupil premium pupils to ensure support is targeted HT assessing data and measuring impact – ensuring targeted support is effective.
-SENCO providing 1:1 support for individual pupils who most benefit from guidance and nurturing.
+SENCOs providing 1:1 support for individual pupils who most benefit from guidance and nurturing.
 Both targeted interventions and universal approaches can have positive overall effects:

 Behaviour interventions | EEF (educationendowmentfoundation.org.uk)